Statutes of the National Union of Students in Norway – English

 § 4.2 Calculation of student numbers represented by each member

 The allocation of delegates is based upon the number of students represented by each member.
-This number is equal to the average number of students for which the member has paid contribution fees in the year prior to the nomination of the General Assembly.
+This number is equal to the average number of students for which the member has paid contribution fees in the year prior to the announcement of the General Assembly.

 The membership contribution agreement is regulated in Chapter 2 section 4.